Business Law

 3.2.
 Majority Voting: A decision is approved if it receives more than half (50% + 1) of the votes cast.

 3.3.
-Supermajority Voting: A higher threshold than a simple majority, often 66.7% (two-thirds) or 75% of votes.
+Supermajority Voting: Supermajority Voting: A higher threshold than a simple majority, often requiring 66.7% (two-thirds) or 75% of the votes.

 3.4.
 Weighted Voting: Votes are weighted based on specific criteria, such as the number of shares held by a shareholder.
 Often used in corporate contexts where voting power is proportional to ownership.
-For example: A shareholder owning 60% of a company’s shares has 60% of the voting power
+For example, a shareholder owning 60% of a company’s shares has 60% of the voting power.

 succession gif